Ph: 00971 4313 2843

 Independent Diamond Merchant

-An independent diamond merchant is an individual or company that buys diamonds directly from a diamond exchange, such as the London Diamond Bourse (bourse is French for market).
+An independent diamond merchant is an individual or company that buys diamonds directly from a diamond exchange.
 They may also buy or trade diamonds with other diamond merchants.
-A diamond merchant may also be called a diamond broker or a
+A diamond merchant may also be called a diamond broker or a diamond trader.

 Typically, independent diamond merchants will only have a very small shop or simply an office, and deal on a one-on-one basis with their customers.